sh1boot/sh1boot.github.io/_posts/2024-11-20-universe-tweaking-portals.md

 title:  Invisible, universe-tweaking portals
 ---
 I'm not going to describe the mechanics of the game [Portal][].
-You probably already know; but I've often wittered on about how I think hidden portals would be a great way to tweak the universe and fold a map back on itself.
+You probably already know; but I've often [wittered on][tessellated playfield] about how I think hidden portals would be a great way to tweak the universe and fold a map back on itself.

 In addition to recursion within a map, you can modify things like the scale of the map relative to the player, and in fact somebody has